konveyor/move2kube/docs/installation/web-interface.md

    ```
    Access the UI in `http://localhost:8080/`.

-   > Note: There is a known issue when using WSL with the above command.
+   > Note: There is a known issue when using the above command in WSL.
    The CNB containerization option will not be availabe.
-   Also empty folders may be created in the root directory.
+   Also an empty folder called `workspace` may be created in the root directory.
-   If you are on Windows, consider using Powershell instead of WSL until this is fixed.
+   If you are on Windows, use Powershell instead of WSL until this is fixed.

 ## Bringing up Move2Kube UI and API as separate containers